q-benhemsi/expression-problem/fp-typeclasses/README.md

 We achieve typeclasses in Scala with implicits.
 See the [Pet](./src/main/scala/expression/problem/fp/typeclasses/Pet.scala) for an example typeclass for the pet shop example.

+## Traits vs typeclasses

+A lot of the same functionality that typeclasses provide can be achieved with traits.
+The main differences are:
+- You cannot mixin traits into existing types, but you can provide typeclass instances for existing types.
+- Overriding a trait method requires  // TODO

+Typically, I would recommend using traits over typeclasses in closed applications where you have control over all the types.
+However, in open applications where you want to allow users to define new types and operations, typeclasses are a better approach.

 ## Existential types

 Typeclasses are a great approach to offer both data type and operation extensibility.
 However, they suffer when you want to have a list of items.
 This is because the typeclasses take a type parameter, and you cannot have a list of items of different types so the following does not compile: